Here are a few of the many surface preparation applications for BARTON garnet blasting abrasives

 Vapor abrasive blasting equipment is designed to work most efficiently with garnet abrasives.

 BARTON garnet abrasives meet current industry standards, including U.S. Navy MIL-A-22262B(SH) and SSPC-AB 1 (Type 1, Class A).
-Blast media grades are QPL listed and CARB certified.
+Our blast media grades are QPL listed and CARB certified.